barnabas243/lscc-website/content/collections/pages/en/home.md

     cards:
       -
         id: m6afwnag
-        title: 'Live a Life Abundant in Jesus'
+        title: 'Find Faith, Community, and Purpose in Jesus'
         content: |-
-          At Living Streams Christian Church, we believe that true growth in faith comes from worshipping and learning together.
-Our church is dedicated to creating a space that encourages spiritual growth and connection.
+          At Living Streams Christian Church, we believe that faith grows best when we walk together.
+Whether you're exploring Christianity for the first time or looking for a church to call home, you’re welcome here.

-          We offer opportunities to engage with scripture, to learn about Jesus and to worship Him with others.
-Our church is open to people of all ages and backgrounds.
+          We gather to worship, learn from the Bible, and support one another through life’s ups and downs.
+From youth to seniors, singles to families, we’re a community of everyday people learning to follow Jesus.

-          Join us in growing in faith with people who love and obey Jesus.
+          Wherever you’re coming from, you’re invited to grow with us — in truth, in love, and in faith.
         button:
           -
             id: m6afwuqx